Set up and use the Xbox One Stereo Headset Adapter

 On this page

-- Follow the steps at Update your Xbox One Controller to make sure that your controller is ready to work with the Stereo Headset Adapter.
+- Follow the steps at Update your Xbox One Controller to make sure your controller is ready to work with the Stereo Headset Adapter.

 - Insert the Stereo Headset Adapter into the bottom of your Xbox One controller.